blenderous/blenderous.github.io/_posts/2016-10-20-front-end-workflow.md

  - serve compressed pages

 ## Nice to haves
+ - Segregation of javascript into different files depending on if they are used uniquely by a single page/view or across one/more/all pages of an application
- - Lazy load for all javascript modules in the `app.js`
+ - Lazy load for all javascript modules included in the `app.js`
- - Preprocessing the js files
+ - Pre-processing the js files after linting them or converting them from `ES6` and/or `coffeescript`.

 ## Example folder structure